2022 Annual Report

 Where We Work

-WJI works in 73 Maya Kaqchikel-speaking, rural communities across 5 municipalities in the department of Chimaltenango (Guatemala) and is sharing its methodology and providing technical assistance with civil society organizations in other parts of Guatemala, Honduras and Mexico.
+WJI works in 73 rural, Maya Kaqchikel communities across six municipalities in Guatemala.
+Through its regional expansion, WJI is sharing its methodology and providing technical assistance to civil society organizations in Honduras, Mexico, and three additional regions of Guatemala.

 WJI Program Participants

 In 2022 WJI celebrated a Decade of Success.
-We commemorated the occasion with members of our team, our dedicated board, special guests, and long-standing partners.
+We commemorated the occasion with members of our team, our dedicated board, and new and long-standing partners.

 Our inspiring honorees, Luis von Ahn and Kim Koopersmith, are two trailblazers and leaders in their industries, dedicated to improving the lives of women and girls and promoting social justice.

-We are so grateful to everyone who has helped make the last ten years a resounding success.
+We are so grateful to everyone who helped make our anniversary, and the last ten years, a resounding success!

 2022 Impact Statistics